abhilak/javascript-compiler/README.md

 - with
 - eval
 - Semicolon insertion
-- comma at the end of arrays and objects.
+- comma at the end of arrays and objects
-- '+' is not overloaded for strings and numbers.
+- '+' is not overloaded for strings and numbers
 - '==' and '===' mean the same thing
 - '!=' and '!==' mean the same thing
+- '++' and '--' are not supported

 ## Features Implemented till now
 - Declaration of variables